 Our Programs

 A weekly program is a reoccurring commitment to the community.
 This is a great way to gain meaningful volunteering and community outreach experience.
-Volunteers are required to commit 2 hours every week to their designated program.
-In addition to the times listed, there will be a 45 minute reflection session accompanying each program.
+Volunteering in our weekly programs is not a requirement to be involved in the Detroit Partnership, but it is extremely encouraged!
 If programs are in-person, the times listed below will account for roughly a 45 minute drive to and from Detroit.
 The day/time for these sessions will be determined by the Volunteer Coordinator shortly after volunteers have signed up for the semester.
+You can volunteer for as little as 30 minutes per week if that is all time permits!

 Volunteer Coordinators